Healthy & Safe: An Australian Parent Education Kit

 |Delivered by||Professionals working in disability, health, child protection, welfare or family support who have the capacity to work individually with parents in their homes.|

-It is recommended that practitioners conduct at least 10 weekly 60-90 minute sessions in the parent’s home.
+It is recommended that practitioners conduct at least 10-weekly 60 to 90 minute sessions in the parent’s home.

 Note: The program is to be delivered in the parent’s own home thus a portable screening device may be required.
 Capacity to print materials or to display program materials on-screen is necessary.